How to create Finding Charts for Service Mode

 VIMOS, VISIR and HAWK-I users shall use the new unified Guidecam tool (GUCT) to prepare ESO-compliant Finding Charts.
 Using GUCT will also allow to directly connect to P2PP and upload the Finding Chart(s) to the OB(s) in preparation.

 Alternatively, valid finding charts can be produced with any software tool able to produce output files in JPEG format.
 However, for users who do not use the new unified Guidecam tool, ESO recommends the use of the SkyCat-based finding chart tool.
 This tool provides a user-friendly interface to easily produce finding charts with the general characteristics described above.

 In addition to the general requirements for finding charts, the following recommendations should be fulfilled:

 - At least one chart for each observation must be 2' x 2' in size, with additional charts showing more detail as appropriate.

-- All wavefront reference objects must be clearly marked and numbered according to the way they have been ordered in the preparation software.
+- All wavefront reference objects must be clearly marked and numbered according to the way they have been ordered in the NAOS Preparation Software.
 They should be marked R1, R2, R3, etc.

 - For imaging observations the field of view of the selected camera must be drawn.

 - For APP imaging the position angle with respect of the fixed orientation of the APP pattern must be shown.